mParticle/docs/src/pages/integrations/amc/event/index.md

 ~~~
 :::

 On Web, you can retrieve the MID by accessing Adobe's `visitorAPI.js` directly.
-Since multiple instances can be active on a page at once, you will need to [get an instance](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid_getinstance.html) using the appropriate Marketing Cloud Organization ID and use the [getMarketingCloudVisitorID() method](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid-getmcvid.html).
+Since multiple instances can be active on a page at once, you will need to [get an instance](https://marketing.adobe.com/resources/help/en_US/mcvid/mcvid_getinstance.html) using the appropriate Marketing Cloud Organization ID and use the [getMarketingCloudVisitorID() method](https://docs.adobe.com/content/help/en/id-service/using/id-service-api/methods/getmcvid.html).

+For other OSs -- such as Roku -- the MID will either need to:
+- already be resident within the given user's profile, such that enrichment can occur in the backend.
+- be manually populated via the `integration_attributes` field.
+For S2S requests, the [JSON Reference Docs](https://docs.mparticle.com/developers/server/json-reference/#integration_attributes) will have more information.

 ## Data Mapping